redhat-cop/agnosticd/ansible/collections/ansible_collections/agnosticd/ai/README.md

-#  agnosticd.ai
+# Ansible Collection - agnosticd.ai

-Collection for automating ai specfic configurations
+Documentation for the collection.